izuzak/urlecho/README.md

 URL Echo is an HTTP service for echoing the HTTP response defined in the URL of the request.

-The client sends [JSON-formatted](http://json.org) and [URL-encoded](http://en.wikipedia.org/wiki/Percent-encoding) parameters of the future response (status, headers and body) within the URL of a HTTP request.
+The service expects a definition of a HTTP response message in the URL of a request to the service.
 The service responds with a HTTP response by mirroring the parameters defined in the URL of the request thus echoing the client-defined response.

 The URL Echo service is implemented and provided as public, open-source and free to use [AppEngine](http://code.google.com/appengine/) service.